 In the evening, we’ll offer a German Geography Bee as an optional competition to those who wish to compete, played outside (weather permitting) along the banks of the Elbe (perhaps one of the answers…).

 Day 5: Thursday, July 25 – Dresden > Berlin

-After finishing our sightseeing in Dresden this morning, we’ll travel by train to Berlin, a royal and imperial capital in the 18th and 19th centuries, the central node of much of 20th century history, and a vibrant world city in the 21st.
+We’ll continue on to Berlin this morning, a royal and imperial capital in the 18th and 19th centuries, the central node of much of 20th century history, and a vibrant world city in the 21st.
 After checking in to your hotel, we’ll dive right in and explore the city with an afternoon tour.
 Given Berlin’s turbulent history, vast layout (as a city, it covers over 8 times the area of Paris!), and flat topography, getting around by bike is the best way to see the historic center.
 For those who’d prefer an on-foot option, we’ll offer that as well.
 You’ll get a chance to see the Brandenburg Gate, remnants of the Berlin Wall, Checkpoint Charlie, the Reichstag building, the Holocaust Memorial, and numerous other sites in the district of Mitte, the historic center of the city.